Code-4-Community/learning-resources/docs/week-3.md

 ## State Management
 Alright.
 So John is now super happy with his profile and wants to see if other people like his profile as much as he does.
-To do this John adds a like button on his profile.
+To do this, John adds a like button on his profile.

 ```
 import React from 'react';